-Can you tell when someone is looking at the same photo and hearing the same music as you?
-This experiment involves two people, and takes about five minutes to complete.
+Can you tell when someone is looking at the same photo you are?
+This experiment requires two people and takes about five minutes to complete.

 How it works

-After 20 seconds, one of you will be asked, "Was your partner looking at the same picture?"
-Immediately after making each guess, half the time (determined randomly) you will be told whether your partner was shown the same picture or a different picture.
-After each 12-trial test, you will be told your score.
+After 20 seconds, you'll be asked "Was your partner looking at the same picture?"
+Immediately afterwards, you'll have a 50% chance of getting feedback on whether your partner was shown the same picture or not.

 Notes for teachers, group leaders and family-group participants